Composing and connecting along the Seine. Is that you, Heraclitus? (2014)

 Typically, my research involves decision-making in medical and scientific contexts.
 But in my book project, I'm interested in that which precedes formal decision-making: medical and scientific evidences.
 Mol, Moser, and Pols (2010) argue that “good care” in medicine is “persistent tinkering in a world full of complex ambivalence and shifting tensions” (14).
-In my book project currently under review at University of Chicago Press (tentative title: Bodies in Flux: Doing Rhetoric, Dwelling With Disease), I explore four specific tinkering practices concerning medical evidences: visualization, assessment, synthesis, and computation.
+In my book project currently under review at University of Chicago Press (tentative title: Bodies in Flux: Scientific Methods for Negotiating Medical Uncertainty), I explore four specific tinkering practices concerning medical evidences: visualization, assessment, synthesis, and computation.
 Each case study describes medical and scientific practice as a kind of quixotic empiricism that involves human, nonhuman, and computational partnerships.

 Other projects in progress include,

 (1) New Directions in Rhetoric and Materiality (co-edited with Barbara Biesecker & Wendy Hesford)

 Barbara, Wendy, and I invite proposals for monographs or edited collections for this book series, published through The Ohio State University Press.
 Here is the call.

 This project involves studying not-quite-human, biomedical materials’ suasive potential.
 To do this, I analyze genetic biomarkers’ prognostic potentiality in cancer care.
 I pair Rickert’s (2013) theory of rhetorical attunement with scholarship in feminist materiality (Barad; Bennett; Braidotti; Frost; Haraway) as a theoretical framework with which to understand the suasiveness of a novel colon cancer biomarker—ERCC1.